Early On Oakland (Birth- 3 Years)

 - Disseminating information about the PAC group and current issues in special education to the school community

-- FPS Special Education Handbook for Parents (2021-22 revision)- link coming soon!
+- FPS Special Education Handbook for Parent (see link in the top section of this page)

 Ferndale Schools Process for Determining a Specific learning disability